Estimated reading time: 10 minutes

 - 16 or more “marijuana plants”

-See our marijuana grow page for more on plants.
+See my marijuana grow page for more on plants.

-“Can my wife & I each have 2 lbs. in our home; or each have 2 oz. in a car?”
+“Can wife & I each have 2 lbs. at home; or each have 2 oz. in car?”

 But “… plants may be grown at a single residence, … provided that cultivation takes place at the primary residence of an individual 21 years of age or older and in an enclosed, locked space that is not open to public view.”
 Marijuana Grow.